pytorch/ao/README.md

 [nf4](https://github.com/pytorch/ao/blob/main/torchao/dtypes/nf4tensor.py) which was used to [implement QLoRA](https://github.com/pytorch/torchtune/blob/main/docs/source/tutorials/qlora_finetune.rst) one of the most popular finetuning algorithms without writing custom Triton or CUDA code.
 Accessible talk [here](https://x.com/HamelHusain/status/1800315287574847701)

+[tinygemm](https://github.com/pytorch/ao/blob/cb3bd8c674f2123af232a0231b5e38ddafa756a8/torchao/dtypes/aqt.py#L526) we make heavy use of `torch.ops.aten._weight_int4pack_mm` to bitpack into a layout optimized for tensor cores

 ## Composability

 A key design principle for us is composability as in any new dtype or layout we provide needs to work with `torch.compile()` and it needs to work with `FSDP`.
 It shouldn't matter if the kernels are written are pure PyTorch, CUDA, C++ or Triton - things should just work!
 And here has been our current strategy